OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

 We also need to connect our 'con' expression to 'x' and 'y' on the paraboloid.
 Finally, we call add_constraint on the driver, giving it the output from the constraint component, which is 'con.c'.
-The default mode behavior for `add_constraint` is to add a nonlinear constraint like the one in our problem.
+The default behavior for `add_constraint` is to add a nonlinear constraint like the one in our problem.
 You can also add a linear constraint, provided that your optimizer supports it (SLSQP does), by setting the ctype call attribute to